itpp-labs/website-addons/website_event_attendee_fields/README.rst

   * always updates Registration's name and phone to corresponded values of Attendee Partner, because they may be taken from Partner record (e.g. Public User)

+  * If attendee partner exists: update new fields

 Demo mode
 ---------
 In demo installation: